-We’ve compiled this complete guide to fully introduce you to the concept of SEO canonical tags and URLs and why they’re so important.
-Read on to learn how to use them, see examples, and learn tips from SEO experts.
+We’ve compiled this complete guide to fully introduce you to the concept of SEO canonical tags and URLs so you know how to use them.

 What are SEO canonical tags?